-Movies That I’ll Only Watch Once
+Disturbing Movies You'll Only Watch Once

 Illness, incest, abuse, and illiteracy are only a few of the issues that plague Precious.
-The only positive thing you can get from it is the realization that your life is not so bad compared to hers, and yet she still finds a way to be positive, whether it is in her fantasy world or in her determination to take care of her children and give them a better life from her own.
+The only positive thing you can get from it is the realization that your life is not so bad compared to hers.
+Yet, she still finds a way to be positive, whether it is in her fantasy world or in her determination to take care of her children and give them a better life from her own.

 The Exorcist (1973)